 SS Alert (1893) was a 19th century coastal steamer, which sank in a wild storm in the late 1800s with the loss of 15 (of 16) crew on board.

 Heritage Victoria is currently issuing permits to access the protected zone of SS Alert to suitably qualified divers.
-The ship lies almost upright on the sea floor and many artefacts are still visible on the site as it has never been officially salvaged.
+The shipwreck is well-preserved and lies almost upright on the sea floor.

 Protected zone location: -38.744000, 146.677800 (50m radius)